DataDog/documentation/content/en/agent/logs/log-transport.md

 * `DD_LOGS_ENABLED`
 * `DD_LOGS_CONFIG_USE_TCP`

 By default, the Datadog Agent sends its logs to Datadog over TLS-encrypted TCP.
-This requires outbound communication over port `10516`.
+This requires outbound communication (on port `10516` for US site and port `443`for EU site).

 [1]: /agent/guide/agent-configuration-files